GOD HEARS OUR PRAYERS Bible verses confirm this

 God hears our prayers bible verse

 Remember one legendary story from the Bible.
-What God did to the servant of the prophet Elisha, who was afraid of the many enemies who surrounded them?
+What did God do to the servant of the prophet Elisha, who was afraid of the many enemies who surrounded them?
 Help came only after Elisha’s prayer, “The Lord, please open his eyes that he may see” (2 Kings 6:17), and he immediately saw a mountain full of fiery horses and chariots all around Elisha.
 So would we have abundant comfort from prayer if our eyes were opened and we saw that God listened to our prayers?

-We just want to make three important points here.
+We want to make three important points here.

 1. God himself invites you to talk to him